 Lara Croft is an English Archaeologist adventurer, who has appeared as the central character of the game series Tomb Raider since 1996.
-She has also appeared in animated short films, printed media and even two feature length films, and has been portrayed by six different actresses in film and video games.
-Lara has developed a massive fan following over the past twenty years, and has picked up six Guinness World Records; those being for most successful video game heroine, most recognizable female video game character and most detailed video game character, whilst the game series, Tomb Raider, holds records for highest grossing computer game spin-off, most successful live-action transfer and most official real life stand-ins in a video game.
-Given the character’s history and astounding level of cultural impact that came with her being a female, it’s interesting to think that Croft was originally envisioned to be a male character.
+She has also appeared in animated short films, printed media, and even two feature-length films, and has been portrayed by six different actresses in film and video games.
+Lara has developed a massive fan following over the past twenty years and has picked up six Guinness World Records; those being for most successful video game heroine, most recognizable female video game character, and most detailed video game character, whilst the game series, Tomb Raider, holds records for highest-grossing computer game spin-off, most successful live-action transfer and most official real-life stand-ins in a video game.
+Given the character’s history and an astounding level of cultural impact that came with her being a female, it’s interesting to think that Croft was originally envisioned to be a male character.

 The inspiration for Lara Croft came from both pop artist Neneh Cherry and a comic book character called Tank Girl.
 Early concepts for Lara’s creation actually involved her having characteristics such as muscularity and her being a draconian militant-type person.
 What Gard settled on was a woman of South American origin called Laura Cruz.
 However, Eidos Interactive wanted the character to have a more UK-friendly name.
 So whilst looking through an English phonebook, Gard found and took the similar-sounding name, Lara Croft, as well as incorporating a British origin.